What are Floating Stairs

 How to Measure for Floating Stairs

-Measuring for floating stairs is a unique process — and with the correct tools, it’s easy to do on your own.
+Whether Measuring floating stairs for a Remodel or New Construction, measuring is always a unique process.
+With the correct tools, it’s easy to do on your own!
 Later in the process, you will need to get more specific design measurements, but to be ready for your floating staircase installation, you simply need these few initial dimensions.

 Here are the two tools you’ll need:

 A Standard Tape Measure.
 Be sure that you’re looking at the inch designations, not the metric markers.

 A Laser Measurement Tool.
 This device can measure from the back or front.
 Just be sure to verify that you have the device set to measure in inches.